-- 3.y.y.
-"On-Board Diagnostic (OBD) system" means in context of this regulation, a system on-board the vehicle diagnostic system for emission control which has the capability of detecting malfunction by means of fault codes stored in computer memory, and illumination of the Malfunction Indicator (MI) to notify the operator of the vehicle. - 3.y.y.
-"OBD family" means a manufacturer's grouping of vehicles which, through their design, are expected to have similar exhaust emission and OBD system characteristics.
-Each vehicle of this family shall have complied with the requirements of this Regulation as defined in paragraph 6.8.1. - 3.y.y.
-"Emission control system" means in the context of OBD the electronic engine management controller and any emission-related component in the exhaust or evaporative system which supplies an input to or receives an output from this controller. - 3.y.y.
-"Malfunction indicator (MI)" means a visible or audible indicator that clearly informs the driver of the vehicle in the event of a malfunction of any emission-related component connected to the OBD system, or the OBD system itself. - 3.y.y.
-"Malfunction" means the failure of an emission-related component or system that would result in emissions exceeding the OBD threshold limits in paragraph 6.8.2. of this Regulation or if the OBD system is unable to fulfil the basic monitoring requirements of this annex. - 3.y.y.
-"Secondary air" refers to air introduced into the exhaust system by means of a pump or aspirator valve or other means that is intended to aid in the oxidation of HC and CO contained in the exhaust gas stream. - 3.y.y.
+- 3.10.4.
+"Malfunction indicator (MI)" means a visible or audible indicator that clearly informs the driver of the vehicle in the event of a malfunction of any emission-related component connected to the OBD system, or the OBD system itself. - 3.10.5.
+"Malfunction" means the failure of an emission-related component or system that would result in emissions exceeding the OBD thresholds in paragraph 6.8.2. of this Regulation or if the OBD system is unable to fulfil the basic monitoring requirements of Annex C5. - 3.10.6.
+"Secondary air" refers to air introduced into the exhaust system by means of a pump or aspirator valve or other means that is intended to aid in the oxidation of HC and CO contained in the exhaust gas stream. - 3.10.7.
 "Engine misfire" means lack of combustion in the cylinder of a positive ignition engine due to absence of spark, poor fuel metering, poor compression or any other cause.
-In terms of OBD monitoring it is that percentage of misfires out of a total number of firing events (as declared by the manufacturer) that would result in emissions exceeding the OBD threshold limits given in paragraph 6.8.2. of this Regulation or that percentage that could lead to an exhaust catalyst, or catalysts, overheating causing irreversible damage. - 3.y.y.
-"Type 1 test" means the means the applicable driving cycle used for emission approvals, as detailed in this Regulation. - 3.y.y.
-A "driving cycle" consists of key-on, a driving mode where a malfunction would be detected if present, and key-off. - 3.y.y.
-A "warm-up cycle" means sufficient vehicle operation such that the coolant temperature has risen by a least 22 K from engine starting and reaches a minimum temperature of 343 K (70 °C). - 3.y.y.
+In terms of OBD monitoring it is that percentage of misfires out of a total number of firing events (as declared by the manufacturer) that would result in emissions exceeding the OBD thresholds given in paragraph 6.8.2. of this Regulation or that percentage that could lead to an exhaust catalyst, or catalysts, overheating causing irreversible damage. - 3.10.8.
+A "driving cycle" consists of key-on, a driving mode where a malfunction would be detected if present, and key-off. - 3.10.9.
+A "warm-up cycle" means sufficient vehicle operation such that the coolant temperature has risen by a least 22 K from engine starting and reaches a minimum temperature of 343 K (70 °C). - 3.10.10.
 A "Fuel trim" refers to feedback adjustments to the base fuel schedule.
 Short-term fuel trim refers to dynamic or instantaneous adjustments.
 Long-term fuel trim refers to much more gradual adjustments to the fuel calibration schedule than short-term trim adjustments.
-These long-term adjustments compensate for vehicle differences and gradual changes that occur over time. - 3.y.y.
+These long-term adjustments compensate for vehicle differences and gradual changes that occur over time. - 3.10.11.
 A "Calculated load value" refers to an indication of the current airflow divided by peak airflow, where peak airflow is corrected for altitude, if available.
 This definition provides a dimensionless number that is not engine specific and provides the service technician with an indication of the proportion of engine capacity that is being used (with wide open throttle as 100 per cent);